Ahjumawi Lava Springs State Park Campground

 Reservations

-No Reservations All campsites at Ahjumawi Lava Springs State Park are first-come, first-served.
+No Reservations Ahjumawi Lava Springs State Park Campground sites all first-come, first-served.

 Wheelchair Accessible Sites: Horr Campground dock and restrooms